Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Copper CRM

-Copper CRM integrates with a wide range of Google tools, including Gmail, Google Calendar, Google Docs, and Google Sheets, which makes it easy to keep working with apps you already know.
+Copper CRM integrates with a wide range of Google Workspace tools, including Gmail, Google Calendar, Google Docs, and Google Sheets, making it easy to keep working with apps you already know.

 The platform is fairly easy to use and includes most of the features you would expect from a standard CRM.
 One of its stronger areas is workflow automation.
 You can set up triggers for task reminders, automated email replies, and other activities, which helps reduce manual work and keeps things moving.